jformacek/S.DS.P/README.md

 (Get-RootDse -LdapConnection $Ldap).CurrentTime - [DateTime]::Now
 ```
 ## Attribute transforms
+### Transforms work on attribute basis
-Attributes can be transformed from raw string or byte arrays to more comfortable objects
+Attributes can be transformed from raw string or byte arrays to more comfortable objects.
+In addition, transform knows syntax of property it transforms, so it's not needed to specify binary property as binary - see sample for objectSid below
 ```powershell
 #For list of available transforms and attributes that they can be applied on, run Get-LdapAttributeTransform -ListAvailable
 Register-LdapAttributeTransform -Name SecurityIdentifier -AttributeName objectSid